Skip Ribbon Commands

 Even if they occur at the end of the school year, all expulsions are to be reported by phone to the assistant superintendent at the Department of Catholic Schools within 24 hours and subsequently submitted in writing.

-The school shall immediately notify the county office of education of expulsions.
-A copy of the Cumulative Pupil Record should be held until requested.
+The school shall immediately notify the county office of education when a student who is an individual with exceptional needs or who is a qualified handicapped person is expelled.
+In this circumstance, a copy of the Cumulative Pupil Record should be held until requested.

 Right to Make Exceptions